blendirrustemi/Blendi-Blog-Website/README.md

 !!!
 Clone this Repository

 1. Make sure to have Python and Django installed on your machine.
-2. Open the Folder with an IDE and open Terminal
-3. Type: python manage.py runserver and add the link to a browser
+2. Open the Folder with an IDE and on the Terminal write: python manage.py runserver and add the link to a browser

+ADMIN USERNAME: admin
+ADMIN PASSWORD: blendi321